 There are important things from Grandpa’s life that are firmly rooted in me to this day, things he taught by example.
 Perhaps you’ll find them useful in your own life.
 Grandpa was always kind that I saw and he endured every discomfort without complaining.
-As a younger man he was a master bowler, scoring many perfect games.
+“Long suffering” they called it years past.
+As a younger man he was a master bowler, scoring a number perfect games – every ball knocking down every pin, every time.
 But even when he had to use a cane in later life, Grandpa never gave up on the game.
-I never heard any kind of foul word leave his lips, even when he was well within his rights to say them.
+I never heard any kind of foul word leave his lips, not even once and not even when he was well within his rights to say them.
 He had a clean heart and great endurance.
 One Sunday afternoon, for instance, he took me skating on a local pond when I was about 7 years old.
 In saving me from a fall, he went down on the ice himself and landed hard on his left arm.
-We finished our skating session and went back to my house for roast beef dinner – our usual Sunday afternoon pastime.
+We finished our skating session and went back to my house for roast beef dinner – our usual Sunday afternoon pastime with him.
 His arm obviously hurt during the meal, though he stayed as long into the evening as usual.
 We found out the next day that he had broken his arm in the fall, driving 30 miles back home the night before.
 I still remember the words he offered when I told him how badly I felt: “Don’t worry, Steve.
 It’s just pain.”